menabebawy/GitHubPublicSwiftRepos/README.md

 ### Prerequisites

 - Xcode 11
-- iOS13 as contributor details screens doesn't have any kind of dismissing buttons.
+- iOS13 as contributor details screen doesn't have any kind of buttons to dismiss.
 It depends on swiping down which is produced from iOS13

 ### Installing